tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 HTTP requests are then sent over that connection to the hidden service.
-For example, the TLS SNI could be set to "fronting.example.com", the fronting server, and HTTP requests sent over that connection could be directed to "hidden.example.com/some-content", accessing the hidden service.
+For example, the TLS SNI could be set to "fronting.example.com", the fronting server, and HTTP requests sent over that connection could be directed to "hidden.example.com", accessing the hidden service.
 This solution works well in
-practice when the fronting server and the hidden server are 'co-tenant" of the same multiplexed server.
+practice when the fronting server and the hidden server are "co-tenant" of the same multiplexed server.

 The HTTP fronting solution can be deployed without modification to the TLS protocol, and does not require using any specific version of TLS.
 There are